 If you have some time, and enjoy being transported away from your current room for a few moments, check out the rest of Bartek Pogoda's Flickr collection.
 Beautiful.

-![]() | Where: Diving the Silfra trench, Iceland.
+what do you trust?![]() | Where: Diving the Silfra trench, Iceland.
 Diving in the crack between two super continents (Europe and America) would be amazing. |

 ![]() | Where: Trekking to the summit of Mt Blanc, France.
 I've wanted to scale this peak for a little while now. |